vaeyias/expense_tracker/context/design/concepts/Expense/implementation.md/steps/response.84381fee.md

       return { error: `The sum of amounts owed (${sumOwed}) does not equal the total cost (${totalCost}).` };
     }
     return null;
   }

+  // Helper to check if user is in group (assuming a Group concept exists elsewhere)
+  // This is a placeholder and would need to be implemented if Group concept is available private async isUserInGroup(user: User, group: Group): Promise<boolean> {
+    // Replace with actual check against a Group concept or data source console.warn("isUserInGroup not implemented.
+Assuming user is in group.");
+    return true;
+  }

   // Helper to check if expense exists